This post may contain affiliate sales links. Please read my disclosure policy.

-- In a small bowl, whisk together dijon mustard, vinegar, sugar, oil and salt & pepper.
+- In a small bowl, whisk together dijon mustard, vinegar, sugar, oil, and salt & pepper.
 Pour over salad ingredients and toss to coat.
-Serve immediately or store in refrigerator for up to 3 hours.
+Serve immediately or store in the refrigerator for up to 3 hours.

 - If you'd like to make this in advance and store chilled for longer than 3 hours, omit the almonds and then toss once ready to serve.

 […] https://laurenslatest.com/colorful-carrot-salad/ […]

 Love your recipes.
 We love carrots-baked–cold and will try this.